TwoBitMachines/FlareEngineDocs/source/playerAbilities/swim.rst

    * - Water Friction Y
      - Water resistance applied to the player in the y direction.

-   * - Jump
-     - The force used to jump out of the water.

-   * - Switch Button
-     - If water Switch Type is set to Yes, holding this button will transition the player from a floating state to a swimming state.
-To return to a floating state, the player must reach the top of the water.

    * - On Enter Water
      - The Unity Event invoked when the player enters the water.
 Call a World Effect with the dynamic Activate method.